How Much Will the Purdue Pharma Settlement Be?

-Under the latest settlement, members of the Sackler family would give up ownership of the Purdue headquarters in Stamford, Connecticut.
-The company will pivot to a new direction under the name Knoa, where its profits will be sent to help fund, prevent and treat various aspects of substance addiction.
+Under this settlement, members of the Sackler family would give up ownership of the Purdue headquarters in Stamford, Connecticut.
+The company will pivot to a new direction under the name Knoa.
+Knoa will send its profits to help fund, prevent, and treat various aspects of substance addiction.

 The Sackler Family and Purdue Pharma

-Purdue Pharma is one of the nation’s most popular and leading manufacturers of opioid medications.
-It was bought by three brothers from the Sackler family.
-These physicians helped develop OxyContin, a powerful opioid prescription medication that unexpectedly became a key player in the opioid crisis.
+The company Purdue Pharma is one of the nation’s most popular and leading manufacturers of opioid medications.
+Three brothers purchased it from the Sackler family.
+These physicians helped develop OxyContin, a powerful opioid prescription medication that became a key player in the opioid crisis.
 The company and OxyContin were the leading suppliers of prescription opioids to physicians and their patients.

 In the recent lawsuits and settlements, some states are demanding even more money from the drug manufacturing family.
 States such as California, Connecticut, Delaware, Maryland, New Hampshire, Oregon, Vermont and Washington have some of the highest recorded opioid overdose death rates in the nation.
-Some state governments have already won about $50 billion from companies involved in the opioid crisis.
+Some state governments have already won about $50 billion from lawsuits similar to the Purdue Pharma settlement.

 Check Your Insurance Coverage for FREE